 Fridge: Leftover bell pepper curry stays good for 3-4 days in the fridge if stored properly in a clean airtight container.

-Reheat: Place the desired amount of curry in a microwave-safe bowl and reheat it in a microwave until hot.
-Alternatively, heat it in a saucepan on the stovetop over medium heat stirring regularly.
+Reheat: Place the desired amount of curry in a heatproof bowl and reheat it in a microwave until hot.
+Alternatively, heat it in a saucepan on the stovetop over medium heat until piping hot, stirring regularly.

 Capsicum Masala